ozonuweg/Projects/module5/W11-Updates.md

 ### Intro

 My team and I decided to learn Database for this module.
-This is because we want our our platformer game to save progress of player.
+This is because we want our platformer game to save progress of player.

 For Sprint 5, I watched some helpful tutorial videos for the team project.
 I implemented a temporary pause button but the goal for this game is to have a pause menu.
 I linked the main Menu Screen to our game.
 Now, when the user click 'Play', it rerouted to the actual game.
 We still had to work on creating a demo for our project presentation so that took a bit of the time.